afm215/Tensorflow-2.4.1-python3.8-gpu-no-avx/README.md

 * do the same with the lib64 files. copy them in /usr/local/cuda-11.0/lib64

 * finally, execute : sudo chmod a+r /usr/local/cuda-11.0/include/cudnn*.h /usr/local/cuda-11.0/lib64/libcudnn

+again make a reboot here, just in case.

 ## INSTALLATION OF THE WHEEL